YanshiShield/YanshiShield/docs/cluster_deploy.md

        "storage_quota": "1024",       # The storage limit that can be used by workspace files in the shared directory on the client side
        "registration": "True",    # Whether to register with the client selector on the server side, after registration, the server side can select appropriate nodes to participate in federated learning based on the node information
        "volumes": {
-         "lmdb": {
-           "source": "/mnt/neursafe_fl/lmdb" # The absolute path of the lmdb dir folder in the shared directory on the client side, the user mounts it into the container
-         },
          "workspace": {
            "source": "/mnt/neursafe_fl/workspace" # The absolute path of the workspace dir folder in the shared directory on the client side, the user mounts it in the container
          },